Vonage/vivid-3/libs/components/src/lib/radio/README.md

 ```

 ### Connotation
-Use the `connotation` attribute to set the checkbox color.
+Use the `connotation` attribute to set the radio color.

 - Type: `'accent'` | `'cta'`
 - Default: `'accent'`